BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

     - Special - he don't agrees with Aristotle that it is concerned only with external goods
     - General
 - He takes it for granted that general justice considers the good of individuals mediately (2-2 q58 a7 ad1), and he does not suggest that the common good might conflict with the good of this or that particular individual.
+- Prudence arranges actions to aim at the ultimate end, but brave people do not focus directly on this end in particular actions; they aim to act appropriately for their state of character.

 # Difficulties